sqlancer/sqlancer/README.md

 java -jar sqlancer-*.jar --num-threads 4 sqlite3 --oracle NoREC
 ```

-If the execution prints progress information every five seconds, then the tool works as expected.
-Note that SQLancer might find bugs in SQLite.
-Before reporting these, be sure to check that they can still be reproduced when using the latest development version.
+**Running and terminating.** If the execution prints progress information every five seconds, then the tool works as expected.
 The shortcut CTRL+C can be used to terminate SQLancer manually.
 If SQLancer does not find any bugs, it executes infinitely.
 The option `--num-tries` can be used to control after how many bugs SQLancer terminates.
 Alternatively, the option `--timeout-seconds` can be used to specify the maximum duration that SQLancer is allowed to run.

-If you launch SQLancer without parameters, available options and commands are displayed.
-Note that general options that are supported by all DBMS-testing implementations (e.g., `--num-threads`) need to precede the name of DBMS to be tested (e.g., `sqlite3`).
+**Parameters.** If you launch SQLancer without parameters, available options and commands are displayed.
+Note that general options that are supported by all DBMS-testing implementations (e.g., `--num-threads`) need to precede the name of the DBMS to be tested (e.g., `sqlite3`).
 Options that are supported only for specific DBMS (e.g., `--test-rtree` for SQLite3), or options for which each testing implementation provides different values (e.g. `--oracle NoREC`) need to go after the DBMS name.

+**DBMSs.** To run SQLancer on SQLite, it was not necessary to install and set up a DBMS.
+The reason for this is that embedded DBMSs run in the same process as the application and thus require no separate installation or setup.
+Embedded DBMSs supported by SQLancer include DuckDB, H2, and SQLite.
+Their binaries are included as [JAR dependencies](https://github.com/sqlancer/sqlancer/blob/main/pom.xml).
+Note that any crashes in these systems will also cause a crash in the JVM on which SQLancer runs.

 # Testing Approaches